Documentation

 • Documents — contracts, agreements, and uploaded files tied to the customer.

 • Activity — a timeline of communications, events, and changes.
+See Review customer activity and history.

 • Billing — payment methods, payment history, and fee configuration (when payments are enabled).
+See Manage billing on a customer record.

 Customer detail page showing the personal information section with fields for name, email, phone, company, and address